• Skip to main content

 How can I tell what type of septic system I have?

-If you are curious what type of system was installed at your home, for example, if you just purchased the home, you can access your property record on the county assessors page, and in that file there is a link to the last approved design, and inspections.
-This will allow you to find out if your system was installed as a conventional system, or if it had to be designed by a licensed engineer due to the soils types.
+If you are curious about what type of system was installed at your home, for example, if you just purchased the home, you can access your property record on the county assessor page.
+In that file, there is a link to the last approved design and inspections.
+This will allow you to find out if your system was installed as a conventional system or had to be designed by a licensed engineer due to the soil types.

 How long do septic tanks last?

-The length of time a septic system lasts is dependent on when it was installed, and the type of soil you have.
-Generally speaking, a correctly installed system with an approved plastic or concrete tank should last approximately 20-25 years.
+The time a septic system lasts depends on when it was installed and your soil type.
+Generally, a correctly installed system with an approved plastic or concrete tank should last approximately 20-25 years.

 How much do septic systems cost?

-In El Paso and Teller counties, homeowners are required to have two profile pits dug (8′ deep pits) whereby a geotechnical engineer will then gather soil data and have the soil analyzed.
-From this analysis, we learn the absorption rates of the soil, and whether based on state regulations your site will allow for a conventional system, or one that must be designed by the geotechnical engineer.
-A conventional system can be designed by the installer, and often requires less material thus costs less.
-An engineered system must be designed by the geotechnical engineer, and from that design an installer can determine the materials and labor costs.
-Often these systems require specialty materials due to the lower absorption rates of the soils, for example, imported sand, or an extra large leech field (STA/soil treatment area).
+In El Paso and Teller counties, homeowners must have two profile pits dug (8′ deep pits), whereby a geotechnical engineer will then gather soil data and analyze the soil.
+From this analysis, we learn the absorption rates of the soil and whether, based on state regulations, your site will allow for a conventional system or one that the geotechnical engineer must design.
+The installer can design a conventional system, which often requires less material and thus costs less.
+The geotechnical engineer must design an engineered system, and from that design, an installer can determine the materials and labor costs.
+Often, these systems require specialty materials due to the lower absorption rates of the soils, for example, imported sand or an extra large leech field (STA/soil treatment area).

 Start on Your Septic System Project Today!

 Spotted Dog Excavating is a Licensed On-site Wastewater Treatment System Installer in El Paso County and Teller County.
-We are happy to help you with your septic repairs, septic replacements, and new septic installations in Black Forest, Monument and surrounding areas of El Paso County and Teller County.
-Feel free to contact us so that we can help you understand the process of septic system installation as well as provide you with a free estimate for your new system.
+We are happy to help you with your septic repairs, septic replacements, and new septic installations in Black Forest, Monument, and surrounding areas of El Paso County and Teller County.
+Feel free to contact us so that we can help you understand the septic system installation process and provide you with a free estimate for your new system.
 Call us today!

 Free Estimate